A Deployable Embodied Vision-Language Navigation System with Hierarchical Cognition and Context-Aware Exploration: Methods

 \subsection{System Framework Design}

 The overall system architecture is illustrated in \fref{fig:pipeline}.
-To support multi-scale navigation intelligence, we decompose the robotic system into three layers.
-The first layer is a real-time perception layer, including localization, obstacle avoidance, object detection, and both global and local planning, which continuously processes sensory inputs.
+To address the multi-scale nature of embodied navigation under constrained computation, we design a hierarchical asynchronous architecture that decouples high-frequency perception-action from high-level reasoning while enabling their coordination through a shared memory.
+Specifically, we decompose the system into three layers.
+The first layer is a real-time perception-action layer, including localization, obstacle avoidance, object detection, and both global and local planning, which continuously processes sensory inputs.
 This layer enables rapid system response and frequent state updates, ensuring timely interaction with dynamic environments.
 The second layer is a memory construction layer, where the environment is incrementally abstracted into a cognitive memory graph (CMG).
 This layer includes scene graph construction, visual anchor optimization, and long-range memory management.
 It provides an efficient and structured representation of the environment, supporting long-horizon navigation and comprehensive spatial understanding.
 The third layer is a high-level reasoning layer.
 The CMG is decomposed into memory subgraphs, and VLM-based reasoning is continuously performed based on language instructions and memory subgraphs to identify navigation-relevant targets.
 This layer enables deeper understanding of both instructions and scene context, leading to more informed decision-making.
-In the following sections, we first describe the incremental construction of the CMG in \sref{sec:memory}.
-In \sref{sec:reasoning}, we present the decomposition of the CMG into multiple memory subgraphs, along with VLM-based reasoning over these subgraphs.
-In \sref{sec:exploration}, we propose an algorithm to compare and evaluate the likelihood of each unexplored region containing the target based on the CMG.
-This serves as the basis for \sref{sec:goal_selection}, where we introduce the formulation of the exploration problem and the exploration strategy.
+We next provide a detailed description of each component of the system.